Cumcord/STD/standards/canary_breaking_changes.md

 ## Alternatives

-### Maintaining a Canary and Stable branch
+### Maintaining a Canary and Stable branch (and a branch for each breaking override)

-This would add additional things to maintain and the wasted hours maintaining both branches is unnecessary with other alternatives.
+This would add additional things to maintain and the wasted hours maintaining all branches is unnecessary with other alternatives.

 ### Supporting Canary over Stable

 This requires less effort than the other proposed solutions, but most Discord users use Stable and Canary is ever-changing.
 It would not give us time to prepare for breaking changes in Discord.

+Also highly infeasible for build overrides.

 ## Conclusion